Promising combo targets tough leukemias in early trial

 Summary

-This study tests a two-drug combination—CPX-351 (a stronger form of standard chemo) and quizartinib (a targeted pill)—in people with acute myeloid leukemia (AML) or high-risk myelodysplastic syndrome (MDS).
-The goal is to find the safest dose and see if the combo can control the cancer.
-About 52 adults aged 18 or older (or 60+ for new patients) are being enrolled at MD Anderson Cancer Center.
+This study tests a combination of two chemotherapy drugs (CPX-351) plus a targeted drug (quizartinib) in people with acute myeloid leukemia (AML) or high-risk myelodysplastic syndrome (MDS).
+The goal is to find the best dose and see if the combo helps control the cancer.
+About 52 adults aged 18 or older (60+ for new patients) are being enrolled at MD Anderson Cancer Center.

 Get updates